Comparing Equus Total Return (EQS) & The Competition

-Equus Total Return (NYSE:EQS – Get Rating) is one of 198 publicly-traded companies in the “Investment offices, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Equus Total Return to similar companies based on the strength of its valuation, profitability, risk, earnings, dividends, institutional ownership and analyst recommendations.
+Equus Total Return (NYSE:EQS – Get Rating) is one of 199 public companies in the “Investment offices, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Equus Total Return to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, institutional ownership, profitability and earnings.

-Equus Total Return has a beta of 0.77, meaning that its share price is 23% less volatile than the S&P 500.
-Comparatively, Equus Total Return’s rivals have a beta of 0.66, meaning that their average share price is 34% less volatile than the S&P 500.
+Equus Total Return has a beta of 0.77, indicating that its stock price is 23% less volatile than the S&P 500.
+Comparatively, Equus Total Return’s rivals have a beta of 0.66, indicating that their average stock price is 34% less volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for Equus Total Return and its rivals, as reported by MarketBeat.
+This is a breakdown of current recommendations and price targets for Equus Total Return and its rivals, as provided by MarketBeat.

 |Sell Ratings